yadxxc/hcuke/Readme.md

 This is code for KBS paper: [HCUKE: A Hierarchical Context-aware approach for Unsupervised Keyphrase Extraction](https://www.sciencedirect.com/science/article/abs/pii/S0950705124011456).

-Our implementation draws on the source code from [JointGL](https://github.com/xnliang98/uke_ccrank).
-The preprocessed datasets used for the evaluation also comes from here.
+The preprocessed datasets used for the evaluation also comes from [JointGL](https://github.com/xnliang98/uke_ccrank)..

 # Citation
 If you use this code, please cite our paper: